kenji4569/jupyter-rust/README.md

 # jupyter-rust
-a docker container for jupyter notebooks for rust
+a prototype docker container for jupyter notebooks for rust.
+Instpired by: https://www.reddit.com/r/rust/comments/ktor8j/beautiful_chord_diagrams_with_rust/

 # Summary

-Intended for exploratory/academic purposes only.
-Insecure and to be run locally only.
+A docker image of the jupyter notebooks for rust!
+I'm new to rust and newer to docker, and I thought it may help to have the jupyter-rust dev env in a docker container.
+The docker image only has jupyter notebooks for now

+There's plenty that can be simplified/cleaned up in the dockerfile.
+The regular process for getting rust and jupyter playing nice didn't work the same way but I managed to work around it.

+Right now it's working with the latest rust container running
+* RUST_VERSION=1.49.0 with
+* conda 4.9.2 and
+* evcxr_jupyter = "0.8.0".

 PRs welcome!

 # to run